alerta/alerta-docs/_build/html/_sources/authentication.txt

 Google OAuth2
 ~~~~~~~~~~~~~

-To use Google as the OAuth2 provider for ``alerta``, login to `Google Developer Console`_ and create a new project for alerta.
+To use Google as the OAuth2 provider for Alerta, login to `Google Developer Console`_ and create a new project for alerta.

 .. _Google Developer Console: https://console.developers.google.com